-Rising global energy demand and over-reliance on fossil fuels are the main drivers of climate change.
+Rising global energy demand and over-reliance on fossil fuels are the main drivers of climate change

-In 2014, work was carried out on the modernisation of agricultural production in Russia along sustainable development principles, in accordance with the Green Cross method.
-The work included analytical studies of the status and prospects for using applied bioenergy from agricultural producers in the Russian regions, as well as promoting the integrated use of biomass in agricultural production by processing waste into organic fertilizer, energy, motor fuel, humus soil and feed additives.
+In Russia, a biogas facility, operating independently of any external supplies of gas, electricity, heat, motor fuel or fertilizer, was developed and partially tested by Green Cross.
+The work included analytical studies of the applications of bioenergy from agricultural producers in the Russian regions, as well as promoting the integrated use of biomass in agricultural production by processing waste into organic fertilizer, energy, motor fuel, humus soil and feed additives.
 Green Cross participated in specialised conferences on the problems of using alternative energy in agriculture, housing and communal services, and also prepared messages, presentations, publications and professional journal articles on the subject of alternative energy.
 Further study will permit the adaptation and optimisation of the biogas facility for the specific conditions of various modern agricultural enterprises.
 We’re currently refining the technology and developing additional tests with target completion in 2018-2019.Over 2,000 clean cookstoves have been deployed to date as a part of a pilot program by Green Cross Ghana.
 The cookstoves are paid for with an impact investing loan that is paid back by cookstove recipients using mobile phone payments.
 We’re actively seeking to pilot additional impact investing models and consortium building for solar energy in West Africa.

 Read more about our work below: